gsferreira/gsferreira.github.com/src/terms.md

 The Website serves as an informational platform and point of contact for potential clients interested in engaging our services.

 ### 3.2 Service Engagement
-To engage our services, interested parties must contact us via email at gui@guiferreira.me.
-All service agreements are subject to separate contractual arrangements made directly between the client and Guilherme Ferreira.
+To engage our services, interested parties must contact us via email at hello@blacklabstudios.com.
+All service agreements are subject to separate contractual arrangements made directly between the client and Black Lab Studios, Lda.

 ### 3.3 No Refunds
 All services are provided on a no-refund basis.
 Once services are contracted and payment is made, no refunds will be issued.